NAEE Annual Awards Program

 - A maximum of three letters supporting the nomination

 - A copy of the nominee's vita.
-The vita should be five pages or less and should focus on the criteria for the relevant award
+The vita should be up to five pages and should focus on the criteria for the relevant award.